 Seeking career-related real world experience during college.

-The job search for post-graduate employment.
+The search for post-graduation employment.

 Considering graduate or professional school.